defra-design/aqie-design-history/app/posts/private-beta/sprint1.md

 ![Image showing health advice](../../images/sprint-one/health-advice.png "")

 To give context to the DAQI scale, we have included health advice for the forecasted measurement.
 This text has been taken directly from the UK AIR website.
-In the next iterations, we may work on paring the text down to use plain English and improve readability.
+In future iterations we may work on paring the text down to use plain English and improve readability.
 We have removed the advice for citizens with no health problems as we have a working assumption that we only need to advise people who may be in danger from the forecast air pollution levels.

 The details component contains all the health advice for the DAQI scale.
 Again, we will visit the wording of this in future iterations.